 Does Matthew 10:8 Prohibit Christians From Charging for Their Service?

 One day my wife finally dropped the bombshell on me.
-She said she believed I had the talent and calling from God to leave my career as a paramedic and become an author.
+She said she thought I had the talent and calling from God to leave my career as a paramedic and become an author.

 The tenth chapters of Matthew and Luke are a great help in understanding the things Jesus expected of His disciples.
-In Matthew 10, He instructed the twelve about their ministry, and in Luke 10, He gave instructions to the 70.
-It’s in Matthew chapter 10 that we find the instruction about giving freely.
+In Matthew chapter ten, the Lord instructed the twelve about their ministry, and in Luke chapter ten, He gave instructions to the 70.
+It’s in Matthew that we find the instruction about giving freely.
 Immediately after choosing the twelve disciples, Jesus gave them power to heal sickness and disease and said to them:

 Heal the sick, cleanse the lepers, raise the dead, cast out demons.
 Freely you have received, freely give.
 (Mt 10:8 NKJV)